mikeprivette/DNS-Inpsector/README.md

 You can limit or extend the list by editing the `types` entry in `config.ini`.

 The script will display DNS records and a brief summary of the findings.
+The summary includes totals for each record type and how many subdomains were discovered.

 ## Contributing